ni/niveristand-custom-device-handbook/docs/WhatIsACustomDevice.md

 ### Introduction to Custom Devices

 NI VeriStand is a ready-to-use, open software environment for configuring real-time testing applications, including hardware-in-the-loop (HIL) test systems.
 With NI VeriStand, you can configure real-time input/output (IO), stimulus profiles, data logging, alarming, and other tasks; implement control algorithms or system simulations by importing models from a variety of software environments; and build test system interfaces quickly with a run-time editable user interface complete with ready-to-use tools.
-See <font color='green'>[NI Developer Zone Tutorial: What is NI VeriStand](https://www.ni.com/en-us/shop/data-acquisition-and-control/application-software-for-data-acquisition-and-control-category/what-is-veristand.html)</font> for more information.
+See **[NI Developer Zone Tutorial: What is NI VeriStand](https://www.ni.com/en-us/shop/data-acquisition-and-control/application-software-for-data-acquisition-and-control-category/what-is-veristand.html)** for more information.

 When necessary, you can customize and extend NI VeriStand’s open environment with LabVIEW, ensuring it always meets application requirements.
 The purpose of this document is to provide the background, design decisions,and technical information required to understand and develop custom devices in NI VeriStand 2020.